MattWeider/Easy-PHP-MySQL/README.md

 Create a new connection
 `$users = new Connection();`

-Create a query (View documentation for an example.
+Create a query (View documentation for an example).
 `$users = $users->query("db1","SELECT * FROM users");`

 Do what ever you want with the query's result.